sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-image-skills.md

 ## PART II: How to fix it

-We will fix it, but there is a challenge for you to increase your learning about Predefined Skills.
-The next steps will guide you through the challenge and don't worry if you get stuck (that's why it's a challenge!), we will share the solution, too.
+The next steps will guide you through a challenge and don't worry if you get stuck (that's why it's a challenge!), you will share the solution, too.

 ### Step 3 - Learning the OCR image skill

 Two of the nine [predefined skills](https://docs.microsoft.com/en-us/azure/search/cognitive-search-predefined-skills) are related to image analysis.
 Your first assignment is to read about how to use them using this [link](https://docs.microsoft.com/en-us/azure/search/cognitive-search-concept-image-scenarios).

-We will add OCR to our cognitive search pipeline, this skill set will read text from the images within our dataset.
+You will add OCR to the cognitive search pipeline, this skill set will read text from the images within our dataset.
 Here is a [link](https://docs.microsoft.com/en-us/azure/search/cognitive-search-skill-ocr) where you can read more details.

 ### Step 4 - Cleaning the environment

-We need to prepare the environment to add the image analysis we will create.
+You need to prepare the environment to add the image analysis you will create.
 The most practical approach is to delete the objects from Azure Search and rebuild them.
 This also avoids redundancy of similar information.
 This cleaning also reduces cost, two replicated/similar indexes will use space os the service.
 Last, but not least: to teach about DELETES is also an objective of this training.
-With the exception of the data source, we will delete everything else.
+With the exception of the data source, you will delete everything else.
 Resource names are unique, so by deleting an object, you can recreate it using the same name.

  Save all the scripts (API calls) you've done up until this point, including the definition json files you used in the "body" field.
 Let's start deleting the index and the indexer.
 You can use Azure Portal or API calls: